sbougerel/codecov-go-example/README.md

 Golang projects in Codecov.io, even if it is convoluted.
 At least, with this method, both tools seem to have consistent output.

-## Trials with difference gcov parse configuration
+## Trials with different gcov parser configuration

-Trying with:
+Trying with `.codecov.yml`:

 ```
 parsers: